 Opening and closing receptions, public workshops and demonstrations, classroom visits, critique sessions with students, and events hosted by other organizations in Santa Fe.

-Applications are being accepted until April 18, 2022 at midnight.
+Applications are being accepted until September 22, 2023 at midnight (MDT).

 How to Apply

 Fill out and submit the IAIA A-i-R application online.
 Need help with the online application?
-Contact our office at (505) 424-5713 or [email protected].
+Contact our office at (505) 424-2369 or firstname.lastname@example.org.
 We have staff available during business hours.

 Studio Residencies are designed for artists working in historic Native and First Nations art forms, as well as contemporary art forms.
 Examples of media we are able to support are painting, drawing, beadwork, quillwork, weaving, basketry or other textile and fiber arts, installation art, jewelry, ceramics, hide and leatherwork.
 We also have spaces and equipment available for artists to use as a secondary part of their residency which include the Fabrication Lab (3D printing, waterjet cutter), Photography Lab, and Printmaking Studio.
 This residency program is open to all tribally-enrolled Native American or First Nations artists.

 The residencies sessions vary in length, with four-week, six-week, and eight-week options.

 A few photographic selections from the Artist-in-Residence program.